 “That’s one small step for man.
 One giant leap for mankind.”

 To honor the 50-year anniversary of Neil Armstrong’s fateful phrase and NASA’s successful Apollo 11 mission to the moon, The Ohio State University Marching Band put on an absolutely mesmerizing halftime show on Saturday night.
-From rockets flying around Ohio Stadium to an astronaut planting the American flag, you’re not going to be able to take your eyes off this one.
+From rockets flying around Ohio Stadium (with the help of some fire extinguishers) to an astronaut planting the American flag, you’re not going to be able to take your eyes off this one.

 Ohio State Marching Band: ‘One Giant Leap’